Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSuews.rst

    suburban and woodland areas of southern England. `Env Pollution 198, 186-200 <http://dx.doi.org/10.1016/j.envpol.2014.12.031>`__

-Authors this document: Lindberg and Grimmond (2016)
+Authors of this document: Lindberg and Grimmond (2016)

 Definitions and Notation
 ------------------------